AdaCore/learn/content/courses/advanced-ada/chapters/subprograms.rst

 For non-scalar types, not all operators are defined.
 For example, it wouldn't make sense to expect a compiler to include an addition operator for a record type with multiple components.
-An exception to this rule are the equality and inequality operators (:ada:`=` and :ada:`/=`), which are defined for any type (be it scalar, record types, and array types).
+Exceptions to this rule are the equality and inequality operators (:ada:`=` and :ada:`/=`), which are defined for any type (be it scalar, record types, and array types).